undefined

 Elaborate Hindu temple structure

-The Malla dynasty ruled Nepal from the 12th to the 18th century and significantly contributed to Nepali Hindu architecture.
-Their legacy can be seen in the many temples they built during their reign.
+The Malla dynasty ruled the Kingdom of Nepal from the 12th to the 18th century, providing much to the Nepali classification of Hindu structure.
+You can still witness this by the ability of the various temples that they constructed during their rule.

 Pashupatinath Temple

-Nepali Hindu architecture boasts diverse structures, from elaborate temples to ornate palaces and courtyards.
-The most famous and revered example of Nepali Hindu architecture is the Pashupatinath Temple, located in the capital city of Kathmandu.
+The architecture of Nepali Hindu demonstrates a wide range from exquisitely carved temples to splendid palaces and peaceful courtyards.
+The most excellent & revered example is the Pashupatinath Temple in the capital city of Kathmandu.

 Hanuman Dhoka Palace

-The Hanuman Dhoka Palace, situated in the heart of Kathmandu, is another notable example of Nepali Hindu architecture.
-This sprawling palace complex, built during the Malla dynasty, boasts a fusion of Nepali and European architectural styles.
+Hanuman Dhoka Palace, located in the centre of Kathmandu, is another well-known example of Nepali Hindu architecture.
+Built by the Malla dynasty, this Goliath palace complex marries Nepali and European architecture.

 Malla Architecture